teethefox/Front-End-Development-Test/README.md

 #### The following has been provided within this repository:

 - `assets` - This folder includes the **majority** of image, video and font files that will be needed.
 - `psd` - This folder includes a Photoshop document of the design.
-The file is intentionally unorganized and meant to be difficult to find layers.
 - `jpg` - This folder includes a JPG of the design.
 - `mp4` - This folder includes a 20 second animation.
 The animation is a representation of the intended functionality for the design.